 There is a serious risk that within the Business Intelligence marketplace we will run out of three letter meaningless acronyms sometime in the next few years, perhaps then we will revert to just calling it “BI stuff” and everybody will know what we mean.

 Wonderful world of Business Intelligence

-So to answer the question; you are not supposed to marry members of your own family and performance management is clearly part of the wonderful world of Business Intelligence – and always has been.
-Recently an expert panel who advise an important IT magazine in Holland were asked to give a (simple) definition of Business Intelligence to the readers, the group contained some very smart and experienced people, including an ex-VP of Gartner who worked with Dresner, an ex-VP of Baan who worked with Jan Baan and an ex-VP of one of the big US BI vendors.
+So to answer the question; performance management is clearly part of the wonderful world of Business Intelligence – and always has been.
+Recently an expert panel that advises an important IT magazine in Holland was asked to give a (simple) definition of Business Intelligence to the readers.
+The group contained some very smart and experienced people, including an ex-VP of Gartner who worked with Dresner, an ex-VP of Baan who worked with Jan Baan, and an ex-VP of one of the big US BI vendors.

 They produced their own definition